rjshap/AutoSharesAPI/web-api/introduction.md

 This is the trader's API that invokes actions typically performed by trader's widgets: placing orders, getting quotes, configuring price alerts, and so forth.
 This API can be called from anywhere simply using your app's API key and a user's credentials.

 {% page-ref page="trading-api/" %}

+### Authentication

+Every call to AutoShares API must include an API secret key.
+After you create an AutoShares account, we generate API keys for you.
+To start working with the API with your keys, you need to activate your account.

+### Add User Account

+This API endpoint enables you to bind a new or an existing trading account to an existing user.

+### Sign Market Data Agreements

+All users on the system must sign agreements.
+This GET endpoint enables you to fetch the list of all outstanding agreements that must be signed by the user.

+### Begin Testing